COMP6248-Reproducability-Challenge/music-transformer-comp6248/README.md

 Please read the [report](report.pdf) for more detailed information regarding the re-implementation.

 ## Usage
+**Note: Please create the following folders in this directory before running the scripts:**
+- `./weights/` - for storing the trained weights.
+- `./outputs/` - for storing training/validation loss values and generated outputs.
+- `./plots/` - for storing the plots.

 To train the models, simply run `train.py` and add the arguments accordingly:

 ```
 python train.py -src_data datasets/JSB-Chorales-dataset/Jsb16thSeparated.npz -epochs 300 -weights_name baselineTF_300epoch -device cuda:2 -checkpoint 10
 ```